 The application to the program includes a proposal title and course schedule, college transcripts, an essay, and letters of recommendation.
 Criteria for evaluation are the coherence of the applicant’s program of study, the intellectual breadth of the proposal and how it enhances the applicant’s current academic program, whether the proposal constitutes a meaningful enrichment of a conventional degree program, and the quality of the writing itself.
 In order to apply for the Take Five program, eligible students must enroll themselves in the new Blackboard T5 “module”, review all content in the module, then take the QUIZ.
 A perfect 20/20 score will provide login credentials to the T5 online application accessed through a separate webpage.

 Take Five coursework may not include primary applied study.
-Students may enroll in secondary lessons during their fifth year with permission of the Assistant Dean of Academic Affairs, but will be required to pay a fee.
+Students may enroll in secondary lessons during their fifth year with permission of the Associate Dean of Academic Affairs, but will be required to pay a fee.